maxpou/maxpou.fr/content/posts/2020/2020-12-11-monorepo-pros-and-cons/index.md

 ### 🤖 Continuous Integration (CI)

 **When it's broken, everybody is!**
-If the `master` branch is marked red by your continuous integration, everybody is impacted.
-You can put this problem under the carpet.
+If the `main` branch is marked red by your continuous integration, everybody is impacted.
+You cannot put this problem under the carpet.
 It needs to be addressed directly.

 **The Continuous Integration dilemma**:
 If codebases are mutualized, you have more code.
 And more code means more work for continuous integration (CI) for jobs like testing, linting, building...

 When dealing with CI, time and reliability are the heart of the matter.
 On the one hand, you want it to be as fast as possible but, on the other hand, you want it to be reliable.
-I mean, when my CI give me a green light, I'm more confident to merge my work.
+I mean, when my CI gives me a green light, I'm more confident to merge my work.

 It can be tempting to reduce the number of packages analysed to gain some time.
 But, continuous integration will lose interest because it will not be able to spot a "cross-repository" regression.